 - World of Warcraft has a veritable wealth of opportunities to break bad news.
 One of the most notable examples would be when you must carry the shield of Bolvar Fordragon (Alliance) or rent armor of Dranosh Saurfang (Horde) to King Varian Wrynn and Warchief Thrall after the catastrophic "Wrathgate incident."

-- Good news, everyone!
-Professor Putricide will give bad news in a cheerful way to make people feel better.
-Until someone claims "Uh-oh, I don't like the sound of that..."
+- Futurama: Good news, everyone!
+Professor Farnsworth will give bad news in a cheerful way to make people feel better.
+Until someone replies, "Uh-oh, I don't like the sound of that..."

 - This is Butch's main role in Recess.
 Randall can do this sometimes as well.